GoldAik/php-lite-web-template/README.md

 > **Note:** The implementation is not yet fully tested and may require additional configuration or adjustments.
 It is recommended to thoroughly review the code before deploying in a production environment.
 Particular attention should be paid to custom error handling and session solutions.

-Based on this project (Slim + PHP-DI), there are also plans to extend with implementations of [Doctrine ORM](https://www.doctrine-project.org/) and [Twig](https://twig.symfony.com/).
-Currently, their implementation is on the [development](https://github.com/GoldAik/php-lite-web-template/tree/development) branch.
+Based on this project (Slim + PHP-DI), there are extended implementations with [Doctrine](https://www.doctrine-project.org/) and [Twig](https://twig.symfony.com/).

-Future plans also include adding:
+Future plans include adding:
 - support for [Redis](https://redis.io/)
 - REST API
 - error notifications via email